Nov 30, 2022

-The Linux watch command is a power user favorite because it allows them to execute a specific command periodically and display the result in a standard output on a console or terminal window.
+Watch is a power user favorite Linux command because it allows them to execute a specific command periodically and display the result in a standard output on a console or terminal window.
 Today we’ll show you how to start using this powerful utility on your VPS or Unix based machine!

 With Linux watch, we can track the changes in the output from time to time.
 It is beneficial for reflecting the real-time view of events that are happening on an operating system.